 Food composition tables are widely used to assess nutrient and energy intakes, and to plan meals.
-The composition of food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions and, for some foods, on freshness.
-Tables are based on average values from a number of samples analysed in the laboratory and therefore only provide a rough guide.
+The composition of a food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions, and, for some foods, on freshness.
+Tables are based on average values from several samples analysed in the laboratory and therefore, only provide a rough guide.

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: